 Again, if we take this at face value, it's describing an end of the world situation where the earth is going through cataclysm and its chaotic aftermath.
 You will literally have thousands dying all around just outside your camp.
 What's most scary is that it says we'll see them.
 This means we won't be in a cave or some remote place.
 We'll be in a populated area where we can see thousands literally dying nearby.
 Yet we ourselves are safe a stone's throw away from them.
 How is this possible?

 The best way I can think of to explain this is from a promo picture from the television show Under the Dome (based on the novel by Stephen King):

-The language of the psalm throughout is describing a coverage of protection from God.
-Sounds like a dome shaped force field to me.
+The language throughout the psalm describes a coverage of protection from God.
+Sounds like a dome-shaped force field to me.

 Angels will be on duty, too, literally.

 Psalm 91 — 11 For He will give His angels orders concerning you, to protect you in all your ways.
 12 They will support you with their hands so that you will not strike your foot against a stone.

 Angels have been seen in other times of catastrophe such as when Lot was saved, so this fits the scenario.

 One last stunningly specific aspect of Psalm 91's prophecy is this detail about the people who God is protecting:

 Psalm 91 — 14 Because he is lovingly devoted to Me, I will deliver him; I will protect him because he knows My name.
 15 When he calls out to Me, I will answer him; I will be with him in trouble.